c0dev0id/shagen.me/content/explain/index.md

 ---
 layout: standalone
-title: Blog Information
+title: How to read my articles
 ---

-# Target Audience
+#

 I'm not targeting the complete beginner.